 NCERT Solutions Class 9 English Supplementary Book Chapter 10 – Get Free PDF

-Presented here are the most reliable and comprehensive NCERT Solutions for Class 9 English Chapter 10 The Beggar with answers to each and every question of the Class 9 English supplementary reader Moments.
-The design and language of these NCERT Solutions for Class 9 English have been kept as per the linguistic understanding of the students and the standards of the book.
+Presented here are the most reliable and comprehensive NCERT Solutions for Class 9 English Chapter 10 The Beggar, with answers to each and every question of the Class 9 English supplementary reader Moments.
+The design and language of these NCERT Solutions for Class 9 English will suit the understanding level of the students.
 The solutions have been created by our panel of experts so as to provide students with appropriate solutions to all the questions of the book.

 Access Answers to NCERT Solutions for Class 9 English Chapter 10 The Beggar here

 Question 1.
 Has Lushkoff become a beggar by circumstance or by choice?

 Answer: Lushkoff has become a beggar by choice.
 Formerly, he used to sing in a Russian choir and was sent away for drunkenness.
 Instead of searching for another job, Lushkoff decided to become a beggar.

 Question 2.
 What reasons does he give Sergei for telling lies?

 Answer: Lushkoff says that he was sent away from the Russian choir because of his being an alcoholic.
 He tells lies because if he told this truth, no one would ever help him or give him money.